 CPD for Trust organising training days & development sessions

 With a background in inner city schools that feature a high level of deprivation, Darren is highly committed to ensuring all children are entitled to the highest quality education.
 Under his leadership, Wansbeck Primary School moved from a school with standards below government floor standards to being consistently in the top 20% of schools nationally for progress across all subjects.

 Being a strong team player, Darren is firmly committed to a collaborative, partnership approach and a firm believer of system leadership.

 As an experienced Headteacher, Darren provides support to sponsored schools, specialising in supporting leadership and raising standards.

 Darren is a serving Ofsted Inspector

-Suzanne built up extensive safeguarding experience whilst working at Hull City Council and is the newest recruit to our HCAT Team.
-She has over 12 years experience of safeguarding in education and works relentlessly to promote the safety and welfare of children and young people.
-Suzanne has extensive knowledge and her expertise has assisted schools with the development of creating strong cultures of vigilance by quality assuring and monitoring compliance through detailed safeguarding, anti bullying and case file auditing.
+Suzanne built up extensive safeguarding experience whilst working at Hull City Council for over 25 years.
+She has over 14 years experience of safeguarding in education and works relentlessly to promote the safety and welfare of children and young people.
+Suzanne has wide knowledge and her expertise has assisted schools with the development of creating strong cultures of vigilance by quality assuring and monitoring compliance through detailed safeguarding, anti bullying and case file auditing.
 She recognises there’s no room for complacency and always looks for effective ways forward to develop best practice and create a strong safeguarding ethos.
 Her aims are always to ensure her work and achievements are built around the needs of children; not only to maximise their opportunities, but to also minimise the risk of harm.
-Suzanne is also part of the partnership of HCAT with St Mary's College and provides her expertise to both organisations.
+Suzanne is also part of the partnership of HCAT with St Cuthbert's Roman Catholic Academy Trust and provides her expertise to both organisations.
 Suzanne offers a Safeguarding service to numerous schools across the city as part fo her role.